KxSystems/docs/docs/ml/nlp/userguide/emails.md

 roger@tdwg.org                   Tdwg-img@lists.tdwg.org          1
 ```

 ## `.nlp.email.loadEmails`

-_An MBOX file as a table of parsed metadata_
+_Convert an mbox file to a table of parsed metadata_

-Syntax: `.nlp.email.loadEmails x`
+Syntax: `.nlp.email.loadEmails[filepath]`

-Where `x` is a string of the filepath, returns a table.
+Where `filepath` is a string of the path to the mbox file

+returns a table containing parsed metadata and content of the mbox file.

 column      | type                           | content
 ------------|--------------------------------|---------------------------